codehsbooks/apjava/Algorithms-and-Recursion/advanced-recursion.md

 # Advanced: Recursion
 <hr>
 Recursion is when you break down a given problem into smaller problems of the same instance.
-The goal is to get the problems into such a small form that they become easy to solve.
+The goal is to break down the problems into smaller forms so that they become easy to solve.

 In Computer Science, recursion is when a method calls itself to solve a given problem.